rramadeu/MS_Data/README.md

 - CCC (concordance correlation coefficient):  for fenotypes from Farthing genealogy and genotypes from IACSP955000 genealogy.
 - IC (interval of confidence) of the CCC statistic (*)considers multivalent pairing. without (*) considers just bivalent pairing.

+## SupplementaryTableFull.csv
+It follows the same keys of SupplementaryTable.pdf but presents the values of all methods (and not just the highest one).